-In fiscal 2021, the net cash from financing activities was ₹ (64.20) Lakhs.
+In fiscal 2022, the net cash from financing activities was ₹ 141.80 Lakhs.
+This was on account of Proceeds from Borrowings.
+In fiscal 2021, the net cash from financing activities was ₹ (64.21) Lakhs.
 This was on account of payment of Principal & Interest of Borrowings.